 Data source

 A retrospective NRD study was performed from January 1st 2013 to December 1st 2013.
 NRD contains publically available data from 35 million hospitalizations over 21 geographically distributed states and offers insight into over 100 clinical and hospital variables[15].
 National readmission rates from all payers and uninsured are provided in this analysis.
-The Ohio State University Data and Specimen Policy and Human Subjects Research Policy does not require informed consent for research conducted using publicy available data set as they do not involve “human subject.”
+The Ohio State University Data and Specimen Policy and Human Subjects Research Policy does not require informed consent for research conducted using public available data set as they do not involve “human subject.”

 Study sample